HCPSS/schoolsites-help/_posts/2015-07-02-managing-files.md

 category: nodes-hs
 ---

 This topic goes over how to upload a PDF to your site.
-Galleries and image management is a seperate topic.
+Galleries and image management is a separate topic.
 It's useful if you know how to [add links already](/schoolsites-help/nodes-hs/2015/06/22/toolbar-usage/#links) before going over file management.

 ## Think about it